JBEI/edd/README.md

 may need to add changed files to the index once.
 Some bundled git versions are outdated and cannot use the configuration contained in the script; you may need to install a newer version of git;
 [Homebrew](#HomeBrew) instructions above will install a more recent version on Macs.

+#### Using an External Postgres Server

+You may want to use an external postgres server instead of the Postgres Docker container configured in EDD's dockerfile.
+If so, you'll want to follow this general outline:

+* create an "edduser" postgres account and an EDD database
+* Manually run a subset of the commands in `docker_services/postgres/init.sql` to create database user and databases for user and celery data.
+* Update secrets.env with the correct database URLs for both edd and celery databases

+In the current version of DD, this setup will create a workable, but slightly confusing scenario where an unused postgres container is still built and run.
+At a later point we may customize EDD's dockerfile and launch scripts to prevent this from happening in deployments that don't need the postgres container.

 #### Helpful Python Packages <a name="Helpful_Python"/>